Kate Williams (chef): Lady of the House

+The restaurant closed in 2021 during the COVID-19 pandemic.

 Recognition

 In 2018 Food + Wine named her one of America's best new chefs, one of only three Michigan chefs since the magazine started the list.
 The same year, GQ and Esquire named the restaurant to their lists of the year's best new restaurants.
-The restaurant was a semifinalist for the James Beard award for best new restaurant in the country.
+The restaurant was a semifinalist for the James Beard Foundation Award for best new restaurant in the country.

-In 2019 she was a semifinalist for a James Beard award for best chef in the Great Lakes.
+In 2019 she was a semifinalist for a James Beard Foundation Award for best chef in the Great Lakes.

-Industry journal Restaurant Hospitality called her "the poster child for Detroit's rising food scene."
-The Chicago Tribune said her food showed "pure mastery."
-The New York Times called it "seasonal-voluptuous."
+Industry journal Restaurant Hospitality called her "the poster child for Detroit's rising food scene".
+The Chicago Tribune said her food showed "pure mastery".
+The New York Times called it "seasonal-voluptuous".

 Philanthropy

 Williams works with Alternatives for Girls, which helps homeless and at-risk girls and young women.
 She teaches cooking classes on preparing inexpensive, healthy meals.

 Personal life

-Williams has lived in Corktown since 2014.